Is Voice The Next Big Thing for SEO?

-A study by analytics firm ComScore suggest that, by the end of 2020 (the year, not 8:20pm) around half of all online searches will be done using your voice.
+A study by analytics firm ComScore suggests that by the end of 2020 (the year, not 8:20 pm) around half of all online searches will be done using your voice.
 We don’t mean specifically YOUR voice, that would be tiring, but our collective voices.

-In addition, research by SEO Clarity, show that 15% of voice searches now start with the words “how”, “what” or “best”.
+In addition, research by SEO Clarity shows that 15% of voice searches now start with the words “how”, “what” or “best”.
 If voice searches are increasing, then your website needs to keep up.
 How?
 We’re glad you asked.
 We’ve got 5 top tips for staying one step ahead (before they change the algorithm again).

 1. INTEGRATE SEARCH QUERIES INTO YOUR CONTENT STRATEGY

 As we touched upon earlier, with the increase in search queries being more question-based, i.e. “What is…”.
-“How does …” or “What’s the best ..” those type of questions need to play their part in your ongoing content strategy.
-You have got a content strategy right?
+“How does …” or “What’s the best ..” those types of questions need to play their part in your ongoing content strategy.
+You have got a content strategy, right?
 If not, drop us a line!

 If you’ve got a blog on your website, then think about what questions your audience are likely to be asking and write posts (or get us to write them for you) that answer them.
 Are users more likely to ask certain questions if they vocalise them than if they just type them?
 How do you search?

 Build these questions into your blog posts and also on landing pages (if you have them).
 If you do that, then don’t forget to apply changes to the keywords or phrases on your page description, SEO and the URL itself.

 Since May 2015, we have lived in a world where more people search for things on their smartphones or tablet than they do on desktop computers.
 Not a ground-breaking piece of news we hear you say, but search engines now index the mobile version of your website first.